Underwriter’s Laboratories vs Sauna.

 Outside of UL controlled territory the thermostat sensor is typically mounted 1m above the sitting bench (e.g., on a wall opposite from the heater) so that it provides an accurate reading of the temp at bathers heads – which is what we actually want to know.

 3 – Heater High Temp Limiter – Heaters must include a High Temp Sensor (separate/different from the thermostat temp sensor).
-If the temp at this sensor exceeds a preset value then a high limit switch must trip to turn the heater off until the temp at this sensor drops below a predetermined value when it must then be manually reset by the user.
+If the temp at this sensor exceeds a preset value, typically 120-135°c, then a high limit switch must trip to turn the heater off until the temp at this sensor drops below a predetermined value when it must then be manually reset by the user.

-The required set point for this is extremely low, prevents the heaters from working properly, saunas from heating to appropriate temperatures and result in nuisance trips.
+The required set point for this is extremely low, prevents the heaters from working properly, stones and saunas from heating to appropriate temperatures and result in nuisance trips.

 When this trips it becomes mostly impossible to continue using the sauna for at least an hour or three as it can take one to four hours for the heater to cool enough that it can be reset and the room then reheated to proper temps.

-This has resulted in manufacturers recommending an airflow scheme in North America that, rather than provide critical ventilation to bathers, instead cools this sensor.
+This has resulted in manufacturers recommending an airflow scheme in North America that, rather than provide critical ventilation to bathers, instead cools this sensor by bringing fresh air in at the level of the heater rather than higher above the heater.

 The biggest problem is that this ventilation scheme does not adequately remove CO2 nor provide fresh air to bathers resulting in poor air quality in North American saunas.